 Airbus confirmed to Reuters on April 10 that it has postponed plans for a new A321neo production line in Toulouse.
 The extra capacity in the current A380 assembly hall would alleviate Hamburg but is not needed at reduced production rates.
 It also saves Airbus an unspecified amount of investments.

-The A330neo will be produced at rate two per month instead of four announced only last February, which already was a reduction from rate six that was originally planned.
+The A330neo will be produced at a rate two per month instead of four announced only last February, which already was a reduction from rate six that was originally planned.

 The A350 sees a revised rate of six per month instead of ten.
 No changes were announced for the A220 which last year reached rate four per month, but Airbus says the production rate of the type is under review.
 The A220 is produced at Mirabel (Montreal) and assembled at Mobile (Alabama).